Bethlehem Steel: 20th century

-Bethlehem Steel Corporation installed the Gray rolling mill and produced the nation's first wide-flange structural shapes, which proved partly responsible for ushering in the age of the skyscraper and establishing Bethlehem Steel as the leading supplier of steel to the construction industry.
+In January, 1908, Bethlehem Steel Corporation began producing America's first commercially successful wide-flange structural shapes, which proved partly responsible for ushering in the age of the skyscraper and establishing Bethlehem Steel as the leading supplier of steel to the construction industry.
+The beams were made according to the designs of Henry Grey, who patented the process in 1897.
+The decision by Bethlehem to pursue the Grey Mill was announced in December 1905.
+Schwab had earlier tried, and failed, to convince U.S. Steel to produce the beams.

+The first major project built using the new Bethlehem Grey beams was Gimbel's department store in New York City.
+It was built using 12,000 tons of Grey beams.

 In the early 1900s, Samuel Broadbent led an initiative to diversify the company.
-The corporation diversified beyond steel, managing iron mines in Cuba and shipyards around the U.S. In 1913, under Broadbent, Bethlehem Steel acquired Fort River Shipyard}Fort River Shipbuilding Company, a Quincy, Massachusetts-based company, and became one of the world's major shipbuilders.
+The corporation diversified beyond steel, managing iron mines in Cuba and shipyards around the U.S. In 1913, under Broadbent, Bethlehem Steel acquired Fore River Shipbuilding Company, a Quincy, Massachusetts-based company, and became one of the world's major shipbuilders.
 In 1917, it incorporated its shipbuilding division as Bethlehem Shipbuilding Corporation Ltd. In 1922, Bethlehem Steel purchased the Lackawanna Steel Company, which included Delaware, Lackawanna and Western Railroad and extensive coal holdings.

 During World War I and World War II, Bethlehem Steel was a major supplier of armor plate and ordinance to the U.S. armed forces, including armor plate and large-caliber guns used by the U.S. Navy, which proved influential to U.S. victories in both wars.
 Bethlehem Steel "was the most important to America's national defense of any company in the past century.
 We wouldn't have won World War I and World War II without it", historian Lance Metz told The Washington Post in 2003.

 In the 1930s, the company manufactured the steel sections and the parts of the Golden Gate Bridge and built for Yacimientos Petrolíferos Fiscales, a new oil refinery in La Plata, Argentina, which was the tenth-largest in the world.
 During World War II, as much as 70 percent of airplane cylinder forgings, a quarter of the armor plate for warships, and a third of the big cannon forgings for the U.S armed forces were manufactured by Bethlehem Steel.